Elevate-Code/streamlit-projectstarter/streamlit_tips.md

 - Enter `run app.py` in the "Parameters" field

 ## Using the debugger with VS Code
+Create a `.vscode` folder in the root of your project (if it doesn't already exist) and create a `launch.json` file inside of it.

 Add the following configuration to your `launch.json` file: